-STI Reporting & Diagnostic Considerations Testing Follow-up Testing Interval Following Acute Assault Pre pubertal Pubertal NAAT or culture If active lesions simplex virus and HSV 2) REPORT to Child Protective Agency CONSIDER REPORT to Child Protective Agency from unroofed vesicle or base of ulcerated lesion. are noted, arrange follow-up to assess resolution.
-Herpes simpl (HSV 1 and SUSPICIOUS for child sexual assault/abuse once other modes of transmission are excluded.
-MAY BE SUSPICIOUS for child sexual assault/abuse.
+STI Reporting & Diagnostic Considerations Testing Follow-up Testing Interval Following Acute Assault Herpes simplex virus (HSV 1 and HSV 2) Prepubertal REPORT to Child Protective Agency SUSPICIOUS for child sexual assault/abuse once other modes of transmission are excluded.
+Pubertal CONSIDER REPORT to Child Protective Agency MAY BE SUSPICIOUS for child sexual assault/abuse.
 Exclude other modes of transmission.
+NAAT or culture from unroofed vesicle or base of ulcerated lesion.
+If active lesions are noted, arrange follow-up to assess resolution.